Era lui... sì! sì!: Versions

 The film was filmed in two versions.
-There is a French version of the film (released in 1953) with more daring shots including those with the future Sophia Loren, as an extra, who appears topless.
+There is a French version of the film (released in 1951) with more daring shots including those with the feature Sophia Loren, as an extra, who appears topless.
 Loren was 16 at the time of filming.
 During the filming of the harem scene, for the Italian version, the odalisques' breasts were covered with swimsuit tops.
 The director asked the actresses to put down their hands for the French version.
 This was to be especially for the French market, where censorship was less rigorous than in Italy.